 -c count Specifies the frequency to send a packet.
 If the specified number of packets is sent and the responses are received, ping is terminated.
-If omitted, packets continue to be sent until termination by the user. -h Displays the usage.
-Specifying this option with another option or operand causes an error.
+If omitted, packets continue to be sent until termination by the user.

 -q Controls the output.
 Outputs only at the time of start and termination without displaying the progress.